The Other Side of Life

-The Other Side of Life is the twelfth studio album by English progressive rock band the Moody Blues, released in 1986 by Polydor Records.
+The Other Side of Life is the twelfth studio album by English progressive rock band the Moody Blues, released in April 1986 by Polydor Records.

-This was the first Moody Blues album since 1978's Octave, and only the second since 1969's On the Threshold of a Dream, not to be released by the Moodies' custom label, Threshold Records.
+This was the first Moody Blues album since 1978's Octave, and only the second since 1969's On the Threshold of a Dream, not to be released by their custom label, Threshold Records.
 Beginning with this album, and continuing through 1999's Strange Times, albums would be branded "in association with Threshold Records".

+Writing

+The title track was inspired by the atmosphere in the London neighbourhood surrounding the studio where the band recorded the album.
+Justin Hayward remembers, "It came about because of where Tony’s studio was, right in the middle of Soho in London and what we would do after we finished recording and [what was happening in] the clubs up and down Water Street.
+It's a part of London and a part of the world that I hadn’t seen since I was 16 or 17 years old when I first came to London.
+So I wanted to express that in the song and it was a very odd kind of place and an odd sort of atmosphere, where Tony had his little haven of peace and serenity in the middle of this madness in the middle of London.
+That definitely came through in the song."

 Production

 The Other Side of Life was the third recording with Swiss keyboardist Patrick Moraz and the first for flutist and vocalist Ray Thomas not to play a major role.
 The main songwriters were vocalist/guitarist Justin Hayward and bassist John Lodge, with only one song, "The Spirit", composed by Moraz (his only songwriting credit with the band) and drummer Graeme Edge.
-The music on the album is characterized by the heavy use of synthesizers, sequencers and drum machines, to the point that it could be classified as synth-pop, a sharp change in style for a band that had stood at the origins of symphonic rock.
+The music on the album is characterized by the heavy use of synthesizers, sequencers and drum machines.

 The album was recorded at Good Earth Studios in London and produced by Tony Visconti.
+Visconti would also produce the group's follow up, Sur la Mer.
+Bassist John Lodge remembers working with Visconti, and his help using computers to produce the record: "They are interesting albums for me because Tony Visconti, he was a producer, as against Tony Clarke who was a friend and a producer.
+I became a very good friend of Tony Visconti's, anyway.
+But it was a time of computers and certainly I think the control of songs went into the control room, instead of being controlled by the artists in the studio.
+That was a different period of time but he made great records for us.
+He showed me a lot of things about how to work computers and that stayed with me."